tudor-chirosca/basic-atf/README.md

 ### Release

-The release of this project is managed by the [standard-version](https://github.com/conventional-changelog/standard-version) library.
-The current version is tracked in the ```version.txt``` file.
+The release of this project is managed by [semantic-release](https://github.com/semantic-release/semantic-release) library.
+The current version is tracked in the pom.xml file